drunkard/ceph-readable-doc/html/_sources/mgr/orchestrator_modules.rst.txt

 ------------------------

 All methods that read or modify the state of the system can potentially be long running.
-To handle that, all such methods return a *completion* object (a *ReadCompletion* or a *WriteCompletion*).
-Orchestrator modules must implement the *wait* method: this takes a list of completions, and is responsible for checking if they're finished, and advancing the underlying operations as needed.
+To handle that, all such methods return a *Completion* object.
+Orchestrator modules must implement the *process* method: this takes a list of completions, and is responsible for checking if they're finished, and advancing the underlying operations as needed.